itsnikhil/blog/content/posts/done-is-better-than-perfect.md

 +++
 categories = ["software engineering", "motivation"] date = 2021-12-18T18:30:00Z
 description = "Every new codebase I used to touch, I could find some place where something can be improved by using a different data structure, or an algorithm, or some design pattern avoiding nested if-else, or simply abstracting big functions into smaller ones.
-But as when I started working on big features I came to realize this famous saying.
-In this article, I would like to share some of my thoughts on this ideology and hopefully give you some motivation to complete your next amazing startup or project you are working on and not get yourself stuck in catch-22." draft = true keywords = ["experience", "startup", "engineering", "development", "software", "agile", "motivation", "programming"] tags = ["startup experience", "agile"]
+But as when I started working on big features I came to realize this famous saying of Done is better than perfect" draft = true keywords = ["experience", "startup", "engineering", "development", "software", "agile", "motivation", "programming"] tags = ["startup experience", "agile"]